Magnum P.I. (2018 TV series): Premise

-As with the original series, Magnum P.I. revolves around Thomas Magnum, an ex-United States Navy SEAL who occupies the guest house on Robin's Nest, the Hawaiian Estate owned by famous author Robin Masters.
+Similar to the original series, Magnum P.I. revolves around the titular ex-United States Navy SEAL, Thomas Magnum, who occupies the guest house on Robin's Nest, the Hawaiian Estate owned by famous author Robin Masters.
 In exchange for allowing Magnum to live in his guest house, Masters writes a fictional book series about a "white knight" centered around Magnum's time in the military.
 In addition, Magnum works for Masters as a security consultant; despite this, Masters never appears in the series.
 Also living on the estate are Juliet Higgins, an ex-MI6 agent who serves as the estate's majordomo, and native Hawaiian Kumu Tuileta, who is the estate's cultural curator.
 Magnum's living arrangement gives him access to the guest house and Masters' Ferrari 488 Spider but does not come with a salary, so he solves crimes as a private investigator.
 His investigations often include Higgins, who officially joins him as his partner in the second season.
 The two are frequently assisted by ex-United States Marines, Orville "Rick" Wright and Theodore "T.C."
 Calvin.
 Rick is now a bar owner, while T.C. is a pilot whose main business is running helicopter tours of the islands.
 Gordon Katsumoto is a detective for the Honolulu Police Department (HPD) who frequently disagrees with Magnum's investigative methods, but nonetheless respects his crime-solving expertise.

 Despite both having serious relationships throughout the first four seasons, Magnum and Higgins often share sexual tension with each other, which is finally addressed in the fourth season finale.
 Rick also finds himself in a serious relationship in the latter half of the series, leading to his girlfriend giving birth to their child.
 Meanwhile, the divorced Katsumoto often faces trouble with his son, and T.C. becomes a father figure to a homeless teenager in the fourth season.

 The show shares a direct fictional universe with Hawaii Five-0.
 The six main characters of Magnum P.I. share many allies with the Five-0 Task Force, including further law enforcement professionals, confidential informants, and city employees.